minMelody/Breadboard8mini/README.md

 # An 8bit breadboard computer emulator
 Emulating Ben Eater's [8 bit breadboard computer](https://youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU&feature=shared).<br>
+Build the project by running `./build.sh`, this will create a `./main` binary using g++.

-The main program is able to load a .bin file or assembly language source file.
+The main program is able to load a .bin file or assembly language source file, either from command line argument or from user input.

 These are the eleven opcodes Ben Eater built into his instruction set: